deaxparadox/ArtOfRust/docs/ArtOfRust/learn/117-frealess-concurrency/102-creating-new-thread.md

 }
 ```

-- **Note that when the main thread of a Rust program completes, all spawned threads are shut down,
+###### Listing 16-1: Creating a new thread to print one thing while the main thread prints something else

- whether or not they have finshed running.
+- Note that when the main thread of a Rust program completes, all spawned threads are shut down, whether or not they have finshed running.

 ```bash
 hi number 1 from the main thread!